BLOG

 GET TO KNOW US: Meet Lucy

-Lucy joined the Hannelius team with a wealth of Project Management knowledge, wanting to take her career in a slightly different direction but remaining in the industry she is so passionate about.
+Lucy joined the Hannelius team in 2022 with a wealth of Project Management knowledge, wanting to take her career in a slightly different direction but remaining in the industry she is so passionate about.

 If you had to describe yourself in three words, what would they be?